 The Code Enforcement Department regulates and enforces the property maintenance portion of the City Code.
-Within Waukee Municipal Code section 401.4(B)2 there is information regarding the abundance of refuse on properties, including animal feces.
+Within Waukee Municipal Code section 401.4(B)2 (PDF) there is information regarding the abundance of refuse on properties, including animal feces.
 The City asks that everyone be courteous to their neighbor and pick up any trash or refuse that is created by them or their pets.
 Additionally, most parks in Waukee have plastic bags and disposals for pet waste.

 Barking Concerns & Strays

 Code section 208.5, "Dogs Disturbing Persons," gives guidance on various nuisances that dogs may create within a neighborhood.
-Running at large, going onto other properties, and excessive barking are examples of nuisances that are addressed under the code section 208.
-A citizen may call Waukee Police Department at 515-978-7979 with questions or concerns about nuisances caused by animals.
-All impounded animals are taken to the Broderick Animal Clinic You may call them at 515-987-1447 and their address is:
+Running at large, going onto other properties, and excessive barking are examples of nuisances that are addressed under the code section 208 (PDF).
+A citizen may call 515-222-3321 with questions or concerns about nuisances caused by animals.
+All impounded animals are taken to the Broderick Animal Clinic located at 10 North 4th Street in Waukee.
+The phone number of the clinic is 515-987-1447.

 Banned Animals & Breeds

-Waukee Municipal Code Section 217 lists certain families of animals that are considered dangerous and therefore not allowed as pets within City limits.
+Waukee Municipal Code Section 217 (PDF) lists certain families of animals that are considered dangerous and therefore not allowed as pets within City limits.
 There are no specific breeds of dog prohibited, but there are regulations prohibiting vicious animals.

 Number of Animals Per Residence

 Waukee residents are restricted to owning no more than three dogs and three cats per household.
 If a residence has more than three dogs and three cats in a residential area, the residence is considered a kennel and rules specific to a kennel apply.
-You can view the ordinance 301.3 online.

-For more information about City Code, please call 515-978-9533.
+For more information about City Code, please click here or call 515-978-9533.

 Read about ways to keep your pets safe in and around your home.